Foundation Scholarships

 Improving educational opportunities

 Scholarships enhance educational opportunities for new and returning Bay College students.
 Nearly 70% of Bay students qualify for financial aid, making scholarships vital to helping remove financial barriers and secure future dreams.
 Gifts of any amount, at any time, make a huge difference.
-Add to an existing scholarship fund or create your own scholarship legacy.
-The College Advancement team will help you identify your preferences and customize your scholarship to meet your passions, while Financial Aid awards deserving students based on your criteria.
+Add to an existing fund or create your own scholarship legacy.
+The Foundation will help you identify your preferences and customize your scholarship to meet your passions, then ensure deserving students are awarded based on your preferences.
 Will you help change a life today with the gift of education?

 Quick Links